asen/smg/docs/index.md

 on shut-down and loaded on start-up.

 SMG also supports "silencing" alerts which is basically hiding them from the error page.
-There are three types of silencing:
+There are two types of silencing:

 - **Acknowledge** - this will "silence" a current error until it gets back into a normal state which will automatically clear the